OpShin/opshin/README.md

 2. Make sure your contract is valid python and the types check out.
 Write simple contracts first and run them using `eopsin eval` to get a feeling for how they work.
 3. Make sure your contract is valid eopsin code.
 Run `eopsin compile` and look at the compiler erros for guidance along what works and doesn't work and why.
 4. Dig into the [`examples`](https://github.com/ImperatorLang/eopsin/tree/master/examples) to understand common patterns.
 Check out the [`prelude`](https://imperatorlang.github.io/eopsin/eopsin/prelude.html) for understanding how the Script Context is structured and how complex datums are defined.
+5. Check out the [sample repository](https://github.com/ImperatorLang/eopsin-example) to find a sample setup for developing your own contract.

 A simple contract called the "Gift Contract" verifies that only specific wallets can withdraw money.
 They are authenticated by a signature.